 Private islands don’t come cheap, even in Maine, but right now you can snag one — or three! — for less than you might pay for a condo on Portland’s peninsula.

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from the September photo at Sebasco Harbor Resort.
+Here is our favorite letter from November’s photo of Fort Foster.

 With their chocolate moose pops and iconic lighthouse logo, Wilbur’s of Maine Chocolate Confections is probably one of the state’s most well-known home-grown brands.